One-sided H\"older regularity of global weak solutions of negative order dispersive equations: Abstract

 \section{Abstract}

-We prove global existence, uniqueness and stability of entropy solutions with $L^2\cap L^\infty$ initial data for a general family of negative order dispersive equations.
-It is further demonstrated that this solution concept extends in a unique continuous manner to all $L^2$ initial data.
-These weak solutions are found to satisfy one sided Hölder conditions whose coefficients decay in time.
+We prove global existence, uniqueness and stability of entropy solutions with $L^2$ initial data for a general family of negative order dispersive equations.
+These weak solutions are found to satisfy one-sided Hölder conditions whose coefficients decay in time.
 The latter result controls the height of solutions and further provides a way to bound the maximal lifespan of classical solutions from their initial data.